Request Information

 Investments in transport infrastructure improve productivity and economic growth, reducing logistics costs and improving access to markets.
 However, Italy’s particularly complex morphology and lower investment compared to other European powers have slowed its expansion over the years, slowing mobility and competitiveness.
 A virtuous case in Europe is Spain, with an unprecedented expansion of its motorway network: starting from a base of 4,693 kilometres in 1990, it has almost tripled its length in a decade, already exceeding 12,000 kilometres in the early 2000s and touching 16,000 kilometres in 2022.
 Italy lags behind Germany, France and Spain, with a motorway network of around 6,000 kilometres in 1990, the expansion of which has been limited, exceeding just 7,500 kilometres in 2022, +25%.

-The rapid growth of Spain’s motorway network is a clear indicator of an economic strategy aimed at compensating for the infrastructural backwardness compared to other European nations and promoting economic development through greater accessibility and mobility,’ says Massimiliano Parco.
+The rapid growth of Spain’s motorway network is a clear indicator of an economic strategy aimed at promoting economic development through greater accessibility and mobility,’ says Massimiliano Parco.

 Umbria, Molise and Basilicata have the lowest number of motorways, with the exception of Sardinia, the only Italian region still without a motorway network.
 The same case is repeated with railways.
 In 2022, Spain has the most extensive high-speed rail network in Europe with 3,142 km.
 France follows with 2,771 km, offering good connections between large cities but with less penetration in less developed areas; in third place is Germany with 1,104 km but concentrating on efficiency and integration rather than rapid expansion, and in last place is Italy with just 734 km, which limits access to infrastructure and reduces the economic return on investment.